Only Send What You Need: Learning to Communicate Efficiently in Federated Multilingual Machine Translation: Introduction

-Recently, ~\citet{passban-etal-2022-training} proposed a strategy of focusing on either highly fluctuating or less active tensors during FL communication to reduce computation load.
-Their approach involves sending only a fixed portion of NMT parameters -- namely, by sending either the top 50\% or the bottom 50\% of tensors based on their deviation, which is computed using the previous round's engine.
-The result of this is illustrated by the red threshold for the cases in Figure~\ref{fig:clientdiff}.
-However, sending a fixed portion of the parameters does not account for the fact that the deviation distribution will likely vary dynamically across rounds (as also observed in Figure~\ref{fig:clientdiff}).
-As a result, this approach is not sensitive to NMT quality, potentially resulting in the transmission of either too many parameters, i.e., extra communication burden without any significant change in translation quality, or too few parameters, i.e., leading to an undesirable model that negatively impacts translation quality.
+The method in \cite{passban-etal-2022-training} aims to account for this by focusing on transmitting either highly fluctuating or less active tensors during FL rounds to reduce communication load.
+Their approach involves sending a fixed portion of model parameters -- namely, by sending either the top 50\% or the bottom 50\% of tensors based on their deviation, which is computed using the previous round's NMT engine.
+However, it is important to note that sending a fixed portion of the parameters does not account for the fact that the deviation distribution will likely vary dynamically across rounds (as also observed in Figure~\ref{fig:clientdiff}).
+As a result, this approach does not pay careful attention to the tradeoff between communication efficiency and NMT quality, potentially resulting in the transmission of either too many parameters, i.e., extra communication burden without any significant change in translation quality, or too few parameters, i.e., leading to an undesirable model that negatively impacts translation quality.
+Motivated by this, we pose the following research question: \textbf{\textit{How can we adaptively adjust the parameters transmitted across training rounds in federated NMT to reduce communication burden while not compromising the translation model quality?}}

-\textbf{Contributions.} Motivated by this, our objective is to explore \textit{dynamic} thresholding techniques for multilingual federated NMT.
+To address this question, we focus on developing a \textit{dynamic} thresholding technique that can be applied for NMT model transmission during FL.
 The central challenge involved is how to adaptively determine a threshold that selectively filters out parameters from transmission until we expect that the translation quality will start to be compromised.
-To address this, our methodology, \textbf{\system}, incorporates a meta-learning approach that generates a dynamic sending threshold adapting to the varying deviation distribution across training rounds.
-The result is depicted by the blue thresholds for the cases in Figure~\ref{fig:clientdiff}.
-In doing so, \system considers translation quality and communication efficiency as important objectives in multilingual NMT training.
-In developing \system, we make three major contributions:
+Moreover, our approach aims to address the sensitivity of NMT quality and mitigate the risk of either excessive communication burden or inadequate parameter exchange.
+To this end, we propose \textbf{\texttt{MetaSend}}, a model-agnostic meta-learning (MAML)-based methodology that generates a dynamic transmission threshold adapting to the varying tensor deviation distributions across training rounds.
+By crafting the MAML module adaptation according to the observed NMT quality across clients, our method accounts for the tradeoff between translation quality and communication efficiency in parameter/tensor transmission.
+The impact of this can be seen by the blue thresholds in Figure~\ref{fig:clientdiff}.
+Compared to sending a fixed portion (red threshold) as in \cite{passban-etal-2022-training}, which can lead to sending too much (i.e., excessive communication) or too little (i.e., compromised NMT quality), our dynamic threshold accounts for varying NMT quality.}